-Dickson is a smaller suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2602).
-With a population of 3,292, the suburb has a young professional demographic with a median age of 30.
+Dickson (postcode 2602) is a compact suburb in Australian Capital Territory within the Unincorporated ACT local government area.
+With a population of 3,292, the suburb has a predominantly early-career demographic with a median age of 30.
 Households earn a median income of $118K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and professional services.
 The top ancestries reported are English, Australian, Irish.

 Dickson is served by 3 schools, including 2 secondary, 1 combined.
 The average ICSEA score is 1122, which is well above the national average of 1,000.
 Public transport access includes 26 bus stops.
 The crime rate in the Unincorporated ACT LGA is higher than average at 18,925 incidents per 100,000 population.

-From an investment perspective, Dickson offers a gross rental yield of 2.3%, rated as low yield.
+On the investment side, The gross rental yield works out to roughly 2.3%, which reads as low yield.
 Property prices are near the state median ($1.1M/$1.0M).
 The price-to-income ratio of 9.4x is considered moderate.
 House prices have moved -12.6% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.